JoshCap20/fantasy-football-points-ml/README.md

 python main.py
 ```

 The model will train and test on the years specified in the `config.py` file.
-The results will be outputed to the `results` folder.
+The results will be outputed to the `output` folder.

-## Validation
+## Validation - DEPRECATED

+*While this still works, it is automatically ran after the main file is ran now.*

-After running the main file, the model's accuracy is outputed by position and model in results/position_rmse.csv.
+After running the main file, the model's accuracy is outputed by position and model in results/rmse.csv.
 The RMSE is calculated by taking the square root of the mean of the squared differences between the predicted and actual values.
 The RMSE is used to determine the accuracy of the models.

 To visualize the results of the models like the above, run the following command:

 ```bash
 python analyze.py
 ```

+## TODO

+- Combine models for each position into one model for each position.

 ## Data